procedural-build/sustainabilitytool-docs/content/index/2_General Guidance.md

 ## Navigation

+Below are details and recommendations for how users should navigate around the Tool.

 ### User dashboard

 A user dashboard is a landing page from sign in that shows a user all of the reporting package and/or projects their account is linked to as well as